 Also, you should be cautious of codeshare flights, which fall into several different scenarios:

 - You may see a flight on aa.com that is marketed by American but operated by another carrier.
-In these cases, the flight is not flown by an American Airlines aircraft and is not eligible for an upgrade.
+In these cases, the flight is not flown by an American Airlines aircraft and thus is not eligible for an upgrade.
 The exception to the rule is British Airways, which allows the use of systemwide upgrades in some circumstances.

 - You may purchase a flight through British Airways, for example, that is marketed by British Airways but operated by American, in which case it is an American Airlines aircraft.
 Even in this scenario, you cannot use the upgrade since the ticket was not purchased directly from American.
 British Airways is selling this ticket as a codeshare and it is ineligible for upgrades.

 - You may have certain flights in an itinerary that are operated by another airline.
 For example, you may be flying from Dallas (DFW) to Vienna (VIE) via New York (JFK) and London (LHR).
-The DFW to JFK to LHR flights may be operated by American and are eligible for an upgrade, whereas the LHR to VIE flight won’t be since it is operated by another carrier.
+The DFW to JFK and JFK to LHR flights may be operated by American and are eligible for an upgrade, whereas the LHR to VIE flight won’t be since it is operated by another carrier.
 Assuming you purchase the ticket directly from American, you’d be able to use your systemwide upgrade on all of the American-operated flights in the itinerary, even though you may have some segments on another carrier (which you can’t use the upgrade on).

 The Best Flights for Using Systemwide Upgrades

-The best uses of a systemwide upgrade are subjective to the flyer.
-There are many people who don’t travel internationally who would prefer to be upgraded on a domestic flight, and for those people, they see a lot of value in being able to confirm an upgrade in advance.
+The best uses of a systemwide upgrade vary according to the flyer.
+There are many people who don’t travel internationally who would prefer to be upgraded on a domestic flight.
+Those people see a lot of value in being able to confirm an upgrade in advance.

 There are other flyers, however, that only use their upgrades on long international flights, trying to get the most value compared to what the flight would have cost if it had been purchased in cash.